AndyWright360/Quest_Board/README.md

 Quest Board is more than just a website; it's a thriving community crafted for Dungeons & Dragons enthusiasts in South Wales.
 Whether you're a seasoned adventurer or a novice seeking your first quest, this is the place to connect with like-minded individuals, create memorable events, and embark on epic journeys together.

-So sharpen those pencils, dust off your dice, and prepare for adventure!
+So, sharpen those pencils, dust off your dice, and prepare for adventure!

 This project was created as part of the Code Institute Level 5 Diploma in Web Application Development course.